PM, Vice Prez pay tributes to Pulwama martyrs; CRPF says nation will not forget their sacrifice | Law-Order

 Prime Minister Modi said the country's armed forces have shown time and again that they are fully capable of protecting ''our motherland''.
 The country's armed forces signify India's ethos of courage, he said.

-"Time and again they have also shown India believes in peace, but India will protect sovereignty at all costs.
-Sainya shakti and dheriya shakti (strength and courage) of our forces are remarkable,'' Modi said.
+"Time and again they have also shown India believes in peace, but India will protectsovereignty at all costs.
+Sainya shakti and dhairya shakti (strength and courage) of our forces are remarkable,'' Modi said.

 Paying tributes to the martyrs, Vice President Naidu said he stood in solidarity with the families who lost their loved ones in the incident.